harterrt/harterrt/content/mozilla/okrs_and_4dx.md

 title: OKRs and 4DX
 slug: okrs_and_4dx
 date: 2017-11-09
-status:draft

 I feel like I'm swimming in acronyms these days.

-Earlier this year, my team adopted a new goal setting paradigm, Objectives and Key Results (OKRs) It's been a learning process.
+Earlier this year,
+my team started using Objectives and Key Results (OKRs) for our planning.
+It's been a learning process.
 I had some prior experience with OKRs at Google, but I've never felt like I was fully taking advantage of the tool.

 I just recently started digging through
 [The 4 Disciplines of Execution](https://www.amazon.com/Disciplines-Execution-Achieving-Wildly-Important/dp/1491517751)
 (4DX)<sup>1</sup>